Aviation Regulator

 - It must comply with financial conditions for those regulations.

-- It must comply with insurance requirement.
+- It must comply with insurance requirements.

 - It must be of good repute.

-The licensed entity must comply on an on-going basis with the terms and conditions of the licensing and regulations.
+The licensed entity must comply on an ongoing basis with the terms and conditions of the licensing and regulations.

 Category B license permits passage of carriage of passengers below 20 seats or 10 tonnes.

-The Commission Act licenses both airlines themselves who provide their own services and third party entities who provide such services under contract.
+The Commission Act licenses both airlines themselves, who provide their own services, and third-party entities who provide such services under contract.
 The licensing criteria are broadly standard terms.
 Financial information, competence, insurance et cetra must be demonstrated.

 The Commission is responsible in relation to certain slot allocation functions.
 The slot is the right to use airport facilities at designated times for airlines.
 In some cases, the slots are allocated on a mandatory basis.

 The Commissioner regulates tour operators and travel agents.
-An entity carrying out a tour operation themselves or holding themselves out as such must be licensed under the Transport for Operators and Travel Agents Act.
+An entity carrying out a tour operation or holding themselves out as such must be licensed under the Transport for Operators and Travel Agents Act.
 An entity which organises or sells overseas ravels contracts, a contract for the carriage of persons by air, sea or land commencing in the State to a place outside the State or Northern Ireland is subject to licensing.

-A tour operator is a person other than carrier who sells or offers to sell accommodation, travel by air, sea or land, to outside the island of Ireland or holds himself out by advertising or otherwise as one who they may make available such accommodation either solely or in association with other facilities.
+A tour operator is a person other than a carrier who sells or offers to sell accommodation, travel by air, sea or land, to outside the island of Ireland or holds himself out by advertising or otherwise as one who they may make available such accommodation either solely or in association with other facilities.

-A travel agent is an entity other than the carrier who sells or offers to sell buy or purchase on behalf of persons, accommodations on air, sea, or transport to outside the Island or Ireland or holds himself out by advertising or otherwise as one who may make such services available.
+A travel agent is an entity other than the carrier who sells or offers to sell, buy, or purchase on behalf of persons, accommodations on air, sea, or transport to outside the Island or Ireland or holds himself out by advertising or otherwise as one who may make such services available.

 Tour operators and travel agents must take out and maintain a bond.
 It is an offence to carry on business without a license.

-The Commission deals with complaints relating to compliance and noncompliance of the regulations.
+The Commission deals with complaints relating to compliance and noncompliance with the regulations.
 The Commission may make requirements under 2008 regulations on air carriers, airport operators and tour organisers in relation to compliance with the regulations.

 - departures from EU airports